EricssonResearch/calvin-base/calvin/examples/hue/readme.md

 ## Running

-Run the script with one of the following commands:
+Run the script with the following command:

+    $ CALVIN_GLOBAL_STORAGE_TYPE=\"local\" csruntime --host localhost --keep-alive FlashingStopLight.calvin

-### With DHT
+## DHT

+Calvin's internal registry is not strictly needed when running this small example, it has therefor been turned off.
+To turn it on and run the application with DHT instead, remove `CALVIN_GLOBAL_STORAGE_TYPE=\"local\"` from the command.
+I.e:

     $ csruntime --host localhost --keep-alive FlashingStopLight.calvin

-### Without DHT

-Calvin's internal registry is not strictly needed when running this small example.
-To turn it off and run the application locally add `CALVIN_GLOBAL_STORAGE_TYPE=\"local\"` to the command:

-    $ CALVIN_GLOBAL_STORAGE_TYPE=\"local\" csruntime --host localhost --keep-alive FlashingStopLight.calvin